gitauray/gitauray/README.md

 - 👋 Hi, I’m @gitauray
 - 👀 I’m interested in Front End, Back End And Python Programming Languages
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Laravel.
 - 💞️ I’m looking to collaborate on any paying project.
 - 📫 How to reach me gitauray1@gmail.com or +254714071649